 I am currently working in three broad areas of research.

-My first research thread, which is the focus of my recently awarded Australian Research Council Australian Research Fellowship, examines societal responses to environmental change.
+My third research theme examines societal responses to environmental change.
 The aim of this body of work is to better understand how ecosystems and human communities will respond to climate change.
 The scale of this project is extremely large and includes socioeconomic and ecological fieldwork in >50 communities across Kenya, Tanzania, Madagascar, Seychelles, and Mauritius.
 In this work, my research team and I examine how conservation priorities should differ based on site-specific levels of environmental susceptibility to climate change and differing levels of how human communities adapt and respond to this change (adaptive capacity).
 We are also exploring how poorer fishers are caught in a ‘poverty trap’ and pursue different response strategies than wealthier fishers.
-Results from this research theme have been published in Global Environmental Change, Conservation Biology, Conservation Letters and recently in a book, Adapting to a Changing Environment: Confronting the Consequences of Climate Change published by Oxford University Press.
+Results from this research theme have been published in Nature Climate Change, Global Environmental Change, Conservation Biology, Conservation Letters and in a book, Adapting to a Changing Environment: Confronting the Consequences of Climate Change published by Oxford University Press.
 Check out a review of it in PLoS Biology

 McClanahan TR and J. Cinner.
 (2012).
 Adapting to a Changing Environment: confronting the consequences of climate change.
 Oxford University Press.
 New York.